 Mr. Cook clerked for the Honorable A. Raymond Randolph of the US Court of Appeals for the District of Columbia Circuit, during which term he advised on cases involving such varied matters as remands from the US Supreme Court on the Freedom of Information and Federal Advisory Committee Acts, and many others.
 He was also an associate consultant at an international strategy management consulting firm.

-Mr. Cook maintains an active pro bono practice representing low-income and disabled individuals in accessing benefits, and he has contributed to amicus briefs in cases of importance, including those related to religious freedom.
+Mr. Cook maintains an active pro bono practice representing low-income and disabled individuals in accessing benefits, and he has contributed pleadings and amicus briefs in cases of importance, including cases related to religious freedom.
+He currently serves on the Board of Directors for an international charitable organization dedicated to fostering public service.

 Insights & News